| 2.1 | Part-time Employment by Economic Sector (2015-2025) |

 |

-1.7 Full-Time Employment as at end April 2025Full-time employment as at end April 2025 stood at 295,571 persons - 277,766 employed in Malta and 17,805 employed in Gozo.
-82% of full employment is recruited by the Private sector while the remaining 18% are recruited in the Public sector.
-The total number of self-employed persons have an 11% share of full-time employment.
-The largest share of employment (21.2%) is recruited within the Wholesale and Retail; transportation and storage; information and Communication, followed closely by employment within Public Administration, Defence; Education; Human Health and Social Work activities at 20.6% and by employment within the Professional, scientific, technical, administration and support service activities sector at 20% . |
+1.7 Full-Time Employment as at end December 2025Full-time employment as at end December 2025 stood at 304,226 persons - 285,867 employed in Malta and 18,359 employed in Gozo.
+82% of full employment is recruited by the Private sector while the remaining 18% are recruited in the Public Sector.
+The total number of self-employed persons have an 10.6% share of full-time employment.
+The largest share of employment (21.4%) is recruited within the Wholesale and Retail; transportation and storage; information and Communication, followed closely by the Public Administration, Defence; Education; Human Health and Social Work activities sector at 20.6% and by the Professional, scientific, technical, administration and support service activities sector at 20%. |

 |

-Download Chart:Download Data: |
+Download Chart: |

 2.1 Part-time Employment by Economic Sector (2014-2024) Part-Time employment increased by 6% over the period under review.
-The percentage change increase was mostly in the following sectors: Arts, Entertainment and Recreation sector followed by the Financial and Insurance activities and Real Estate activities sector.
+The percentage change increase was mostly in the following sectors: Arts, Entertainment and Recreation sector, followed by the Financial and Insurance activities and Real Estate activities sector.
 There was a decrease in the Accommodation and food services activities sector.

 |